-When changes to the "Drug Guide" occur we post information on our website about those changes.
-We also update our online "Drug Guide" on a regularly scheduled basis.
-Below we point out the times that you would get direct notice if changes are made to a drug that you are taking.
+When changes to the Drug Guide occur we post information on our website about those changes.
+We also update our online Drug Guide regularly.
+This section describes the types of changes we may make to the Drug Guide and when you will get direct notice if changes are made for a drug that you are taking.

-Changes to your drug coverage that affect you during the current plan year
+Changes we may make to the Drug Guide that affect you during the current plan year